Casper-Guo/Armchair-Strategist/README.md

 In order to manually refresh the datasets on your device, run both `data_loading.ipynb` and `data_transformation.ipynb`.
 These files will attepmpt to grab the latest lap time data from the FastF1 API and apply all the needed transformations to prepare them for visualization.

+If you have loaded parts of the 2022 season before and is looking to acquire the data for new grand prix only, there is a section in `data_loading.ipynb` titled `Incremental Load` that implements this functionality.

 ### Usage
 There are four plotting functions provided in `visualizations.ipynb`.
 Their usage will hopefully be clear through the examples provided at the end of the notebook and accompanying documentation.
 Here is an overview: